hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

          UIDBASE: 2000
          #
          # GIDBASE is the offset used to create the Linux group IDs
-         # Example when creating user 35 with GIDBASE of 2000, the gid created is 2035
+         # Example: When creating user 35 with GIDBASE of 2000, the gid created is 2035
          #
          GIDBASE: 2000
          #
-         # Setup CLEAN to true if you want all Liunx & Jupyter user accounts to be removed before ansible check
+         # Set CLEAN to true if you want all Liunx & Jupyter user accounts to be removed before ansible check
          #
          CLEAN: false
          #
-         # VAULTPWD is the passwd used to manage the ansible vault
+         # VAULTPWD is the password used to manage the Ansible vault
          #
          VAULTPWD: VeryComplexPasswd1234!
          #
          # NOCHECKSSH are ssh options used to dialog with appliances
-         # By default avoid checking Host keys and Host file as they may change on a regular base
+         # By default, avoid checking Host keys and Host file as they may change on a regular base
          #
          NOCHECKSSH: -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null
          #